 It wasn’t until about 3 years later that I reconnected with a family member who was building a photography business.
 He was shooting weddings and fashion, and knowing that I had some skills, he invited me to second shoot for him.
 I was still so bad, though.
 I think he even had to refund an entire wedding because I shot everything in black and white, and the bride was furious.

 I mean, I had learned how to take pictures on black and white 35mm film!
 I had no idea how to shoot color correctly, and in my mind, black and white just looked better.
 Poor lady.
 I feel terrible for her now.

 Fast forward even further to 2013.
 By this time, I had been using what little photo skills I had to make money on the side.
 I learned that building a business would be my best bet at turning my hobby into a career.
 The problem was that I was still totally unsure of myself and STILL a crappy photographer.
 I had been taking pictures for over ten years by this time and still had no idea what the hell I was doing.

 Then came a little online platform known as CreativeLive.
 This was the turning point for me.
 I devoured every course I could get my hands on.
 Business courses, photography courses, lighting, posing, editing… you name it, and I studied it.
 I may have learned the basics of photography in school, but I learned the business of photography online.
 I was finally ready to create a career out of my passion, and so I did.

-Now it's about to 2020 and I have been in business as a professional photographer for 5 years.
-I've been full-time in business for 3, and though I still feel like a crappy photographer, I know that the girl who picked up her camera that one time all those years ago knew something was right.
+Now it’s about 2020 and I have been in business as a professional photographer for 5 years.
+I’ve been full-time in business for 3, and though I still feel like a crappy photographer, I know that the girl who picked up her camera that one time all those years ago knew something was right.

-I still feel that connection, and even more today than any other time in my life, I know I am doing exactly what I was born to do.
+I still feel that connection, and even more today than at any other time in my life, I know I am doing exactly what I was born to do.